hgot07/VenueInfoHandler/README.md

 ## Requirements
 - Redis
 - Perl
-- HTTP server
+- (Local) HTTP server with a server certificate from a pupular CA
-- DNS server
+- Local DNS server
+- DHCP server

 ## Limitations
 - (Disturbing) Captive Portal is enforced on Apple devices since they haven't got a nice notification mechanism.
 - No support for Windows 10/11 so far.
+- Not working well over NAPT.
+To overcome this, we will need a DHCP server that can attach some paramters like MAC address in order for the API to uniquely identify the user device behind a NAPT box.